rameshgchavan/book-a-movie-ticket-backend/README.md

 mongoose is a MongoDB object modeling tool designed to work in an asynchronous environment.

 Read more [mongoose](https://www.npmjs.com/package/mongoose)

-## schema.js
-This file contains schema of bookMovie collection and exports it as bookMovieSchema which will be used inside connector.js.\
-It uses mongoose's schema component.

 ## api.js
 In this file I have imported connection (connector.js).\